-- Since, Questions will be a scenario based and case-study (1-1.5 pages long) based in nature.
-There will also be multiple questions on each case study.
+- Since Questions will be scenario-based and case-study (1-1.5 pages long) based in nature.
+There will also be multiple questions in each case study.

-- Hence, There will be a few questions that will need mathematical calculations and a calculator will be provided for it.
+- Hence, a few questions will need mathematical calculations and a calculator will be provided for them.

 - It may seem that there are also multiple correct answers to a question which is not the case.
 Hence, it is important to pay attention to minute details.